RemoteDevForce/wordpress-block-type-example/README.md

 To jump into the terminal for the container, run ` docker-compose exec wordpress bash`

+## Examples

+The manual examples can be found in custom-wp-block-type.
+You'll find a few dynamic blocks and one static block example.

+The other example uses create-guten-block, I ran `npx create-guten-block my-autogen-block` in the root of the project here to generate the autogen example.

 ## Debugging

 Use normal `wp-config.php` settings and tail logs with `docker-compose logs -f`